-In respect of trade receivables, the Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer rather than the industry or country in which the customers operate and therefore significant concentrations of credit risk primarily arise when the Group has significant exposure to individual customers.
+In respect of trade receivables and contract assets, the Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer rather than the industry or country in which the customers operate and therefore significant concentrations of credit risk primarily arise when the Group has significant exposure to individual customers.
 Consequently, individual credit evaluations are performed on all customers and counterparties.
 These evaluations focus on the counterparty's financial position, past history of making payments.
 The responsible officers of the Group are responsible for overall monitoring of the credit risk of their customers.
 Monitoring procedures have been implemented to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group reviews the recoverable amount of each individual trade receivable balance at the end of each reporting period to ensure adequate impairment losses are made for irrecoverable amounts.
+In addition, the Group reviews the recoverable amount of each individual trade receivable and contract assets balance at the end of each reporting period to ensure adequate impairment losses are made for irrecoverable amounts.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.

-The Group has concentration risk as 26.1% (2020: 22.4%) and 84.3% (2020: 77.6%) of the total trade receivables was due from the largest counterparty and the five largest counterparties respectively as at the end of the reporting period.
+The Group has concentration risk as 21.5% (2021: 26.1%) and 79.4% (2021: 84.3%) of the total trade receivables and contract assets was due from the largest counterparty and the five largest counterparties respectively as at the end of the reporting period.